Wideweb/game-engine/README.md

 <img width="1000" alt="Screenshot 2022-04-29 at 14 29 08" src="https://user-images.githubusercontent.com/3997537/165936202-43c64b20-e7ce-418c-8a4d-0caccb493052.png">

 ### Scene
 In the scene tab you can directly edit the contents of the scene: move, scale, rotate, add and remove objects.
-By default, the scene has directional light (green arrow), camera (blue arrow), and box.
+By default, the scene has directional light, camera and box.

   <img width="695" alt="Screenshot 2022-04-05 at 14 54 34" src="https://user-images.githubusercontent.com/3997537/161748346-c0ad915c-2376-463d-b516-69e2498072e1.png">